jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 The ratios of operations are: $#calc.round(6/35, digits: prec)$ ; $#calc.round(2/5, digits: prec)$ ; $#calc.round(5/35, digits: prec)$ ; and $#calc.round(6/35, digits: prec)$
 We could conclude this breaks our hypothesis, but it should be noted that the non-@sgv client would have a slowdown if it was forced to create a new resource too.
 Again, we highlight the difference between fragmentation strategies.
-Clearly, the delay experienced from loading the large file in the case all posts are saved in the same file is significant.
+Clearly, the delay experienced from loading the large file in the case all posts are stored in the same file is significant.

 #figure(
   delete-insert-id,